nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Since Python comes with a library to handle CSV files and since cart banks are CSV files, I rewrote Cart Explorer routine (a function in splmisc module which returns the carts dictionary) as follows:

-1. When entering Cart Explorer, Car Explorer preparation routine (splmisc.cartExplorerInit) will take a snapshot of your user name and Studio edition (Studio's title bar indicates which version is in use).
+1. When entering Cart Explorer, Cart Explorer preparation routine (splmisc.cartExplorerInit) will take a snapshot of your user name and Studio edition (Studio's title bar indicates which version is in use).
 Then it initializes the carts dictionary and stores the Studio edition in use.
 2. Next, the preparation function will write down names and paths to cart banks.
 In case a user other than default user is using Studio, it'll modify the cart file names to match the name likely to be used by Studio to present user-specific cart banks.
 These cart names form one part of the cart bank path (the other part is the path to the folder where the carts live, obtained by using an environment variable).
 3. For each cart bank, NVDA will ask Python to parse the cart bank as a CSV file (csv.reader; when finished, it returns a list of lists, with each list representing one row of a CSV table).
 4. Once the csv version of the selected cart bank is ready, the row containing cart keys and cart names, together with the cart bank modifier and the carts dictionary are sent to a helper function (part of splmisc module) that will do the following:
-A. Depending on Studio edition, this helper will work with only the first half (Standard will only work with function keys, which are the first twelve columns of this row) or the entire row (the rest are number row keys) will be processed.
+	1. Depending on Studio edition, this helper will work with only the first half (Standard will only work with function keys, which are the first twelve columns of this row) or the entire row (the rest are number row keys) will be processed.
-B. Depending on column position (items in the row list), it will see if function keys or number row keys should be assigned to the selected cart entry.
+	2. Depending on column position (items in the row list), it will see if function keys or number row keys should be assigned to the selected cart entry.
 This routine also checks the type of the cart bank (modifiers or none (main)) and modifies the cart key name accordingly.
-C. Next, the helper routine will try to locate the name of the jingle assigned to the cart key in question, and if there is one, it'll add the cart key and jingle name pair into the carts dictionary.
+	3. Next, the helper routine will try to locate the name of the jingle assigned to the cart key in question, and if there is one, it'll add the cart key and jingle name pair into the carts dictionary.
 5. Back at the cartExplorerInit function, if no erorrs were found while parsing a cart bank, it'll move onto the next one, otherwise it will inform the Studio app module by modifying a flag value in the carts dictionary (stored as an integer, representing number of cart bankks with errors).
 6. By now cartExplorerInit is desperate to pass the carts dictionary to someone, and this someone turns out to be the Studio app module - once picked up by the app module, carts dictionary is hired by you to look up cart names for cart keys while you use Cart Explorer (to fire the carts dictionary, simply deactivate Cart Explorer by pressing Control+NVDA+3).